Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling: Results

 \subsection{What is the general workflow of data storytelling?}

-In the first part of the interviews, we invite the participants to share their workflow of data storytelling.
-Most of them frequently use slide decks as the format of their data stories.
-Some other formats of data stories include reports and articles.
-According to their feedback, we summarize the general workflow as three major stages and seven tasks.
-Fig.~\ref{fig:task-role}(b) presents the frequency of tasks mentioned by our interviewees.
+\re{We considered that there could be various dimensions to summarize the workflow, such as the purpose of each task from a procedural perspective and the scenarios of storytelling (\eg, interpersonal or mass communication).
+As Sec.~\ref{sec:ai_storytelling_tools} states, we would like to release the constraints of scenarios and provide an overview of data workers' expectations for AI.
+Therefore, we characterized the workflow with task purposes.} \re{According to our participants, their workflow involves three stages and seven tasks, aligning with prior research~\cite{lee2015more, chevalier2018analysis}.} \re{They often first \textit{plan} how to tell a data story, then \textit{implement} their plan to instantiate the outline to a complete story, and finally \textit{communicate} the data story with others.} \re{Notably, the stages and tasks are often conducted iteratively rather than linearly, according to our participants.
+Fig.~\ref{fig:task-role}(a) presents the task frequency mentioned by our interviewees.}

-The first stage in the workflow is \textbf{planning}, where the interviewees comprehend their results from data analysis and brainstorm the overall picture of a data story.
-In this stage, the interviewees commonly first \textit{decide on the core message of the data story} based on their data findings and the broader context of their projects, such as the background and the target.
-After having a clearer core idea of the story, they move on to \textit{collecting supportive data facts}.
-These data facts mainly come from their analysis and sometimes are collected in related materials such as news.
-When the supportive information is ready, the next task is to \textit{compile the story outline}, where the interviewees organize the related information according to their topics and logical relationship.
-After the three tasks, the interviewees have a plan for their data story.
+\re{The first stage in the workflow is \textbf{planning}, where the interviewees comprehend their results from data analysis and brainstorm the overall picture of a data story.
+The interviewees commonly first \textit{decide on the core message of the data story} based on their data findings and the broader context of their projects, such as the background and the target. \rem{Next, they move on to \textit{collecting supportive data facts} that are directly used in data stories.
+Data facts can be derived from data analysis by data workers themselves or collected from other resources, such as reports.} \rem{To support or interpret these data facts, it is sometimes necessary to gather additional information from other materials, \eg, news.} The last task in the stage is to \textit{compile the story outline}, where the related information is organized based on topics and logical relationships.}